 This grapefruit marmalade recipe takes only 20-30 minutes to make, and is delicious.
 It has a stronger, more "zingy" flavor than anything you're likely to find in the supermarket.

 If you're looking for recipes to make homemade food gifts or homemade gifts in a jar, then this is a great one to start with!

-This particular homemade jam recipe evolved when my husband tried " Margaret's Marvellous Microwave Method " for making strawberry jam, but using some grapefruits from my parent's garden.
-To our delight, the marmalade turned out very tasty.
+This particular homemade jam recipe evolved when I tried " Margaret's Marvellous Microwave Method " for making strawberry jam, but using some grapefruits from my parent's garden.
+To my delight, the marmalade turned out very tasty.

 Grapefruit Marmalade Recipe